jfoucher/planck-6502/Hardware/backplane/README.md

 There is built in address decoding logic for the expansion slots in the form of a GAL22V10 chip or equivalent.
 The decoding is very basic and simply sets a signal low that goes to one of the 5 expansion slots.
 Each expansion card is then responsible for trigerring itself when that signal is low.

 The address range available to each slot can be changed by simply reprogramming the GAL22V10 chip.
-By default the range $8000 to $807F is reserved for expansion cards.
-That is 16 bytes of address range for up to 8 expansion cards (of which there are 5 in the current design)
+By default the range `$FF80` to `$FFCF` is reserved for expansion cards.
+That is 16 bytes of address range for each of the 5 expansion slots

 Expansion cards are not forced to honor their select line, it's just the range where they can be sure that the CPU board RAM or ROM will be disconnected from the data bus.
 We can therefore have a card like a RAM expansion board that can use banking to replace any address range, simply by asserting the INH signal when necessary.
 Expansion cards must disconnect from the bus when another slot address range is called, or risk getting bus contention.